Updated: July 24, 2018

 Parallel tracking is a method of loading a landing page URL of an ad separately from a tracking URL, which loads in the background, in order to decrease landing page load time.
 Effective 2018 Google Ads will use this type of tracking by default for all ads.

 Previously, the user would click an advertisement and be taken through multiple tracking redirects to get to the final landing page.
 This process slowed down the loading of the landing page, producing a poor user experience and potentially causing users to abandon the landing page altogether.

 The goal of parallel tracking is to help landing pages load quicker.
-Google says that “parallel tracking will finish rolling out to all AdWords accounts in early 2018.”
+Google says that “parallel tracking will finish rolling out to all Ads accounts in early 2018.”

 How Will Parallel Tracking Affect my CallRail Call Tracking?